SecurityTokenStandard/EIP-Spec/Issue.md

 #### Reason Codes

 Sending a security token could fail for any number of reasons.
-To improve the user experience, `checkSecurityTokenSend` MUST return a reason code on success or failure based on the EIP-1066 application-specific status codes specified below.
+To improve the token holder experience, `checkSecurityTokenSend` MUST return a reason code on success or failure based on the EIP-1066 application-specific status codes specified below.
 An implementation can also return arbitrary data as a `bytes32` to provide additional information not captured by the reason code.

 | Code   | Reason                                                        |
 | ------ | ------------------------------------------------------------- |